 Lawyers on Well-Being

-In honor of Lawyer Well-Being Week, we are asking our readers to share their go-to practices to staying grounded and healthy throughout their work day and their strategies to balance their life and their busy legal practices.
-Want to share your tricks?
+In honor of Lawyer Well-Being Week, we are asking our readers to share their go-to practices to staying grounded and healthy throughout their work day as well as their insight into how the industry as a whole could improve lawyer well-being.
+Want to share your thoughts?
 Enter your response at the bottom of this page.

 I’ve learned that when I need a break, I need a break.
 There’s a nice park across the street from my office.
 If I need 30 minutes to collect myself and regather my thoughts, I go for a walk in the park at 2 PM on a Monday, and I let the emails come in without feeling guilt about it.
 I’ve never returned from one these walks and felt worse.
 Rather, I always feel like a better, happier version of myself, ready to take on whatever challenge is on my desk or popping up in my personal life.
 Also, I keep a hefty supply of chocolate in my office.
 Not only does chocolate give me happiness, but I like that people stop by my office several times a day to grab a piece of chocolate, say hi, and tell me about their day.
 That gives me joy, even when I struggled with internal feelings of depression or anxiety.